1956 San Nicolas murders

+On October 11, 1956, a mass stabbing took place in the San Nicolas neighborhood of Roxas, Palawan, Philippines.
+The perpetrator, 42-year-old Domingo Salazar, killed 16 people with a spear and bolo before surrendering to authorities.

+After initially being sentenced to death, the Supreme Court of the Philippines decided in People of the Philippines v.
+Salazar that the perpetrator was to receive a reduced penalty of multiple prison sentences.

 Killings

-On the morning of October 11 1956, the 42-year-old Salazar asked his wife, Máxima Pacho, to accompany him while gathering nipa for the repair of their house.
-Máxima's pregnant sister, Romana, arrived and invited her to accompany her to her house to get palay.
-Máxima refused to join her husband, which infuriated him.
-Salazar armed himself with a spear and a bolo knife and first killed Romana, before fatally attacking his pregnant wife and his nephew, Fortunato Nares Jr. Salazar afterwards made his way through the village and entered four houses, murdering everyone he found therein.
+On the morning of October 11, 1956, Salazar asked his pregnant wife Máxima Pacho to accompany him while gathering nipa for the repair of their house.
+Before they could leave together, Máxima's pregnant sister Romana arrived and invited her to get palay at the latter's house.
+Máxima agreed to the offer and declined to help her husband in the house repairs.
+Salazar was angered by this and using a spear and bolo knife, he first killed Romana before murdering Máxima and her nephew Fortunato Nares Jr. After walking 800 m from the house, Salazar successively entered four neighboring residences, murdering everyone he found inside.

-At the school compound, he stabbed Manuel Adion in the back with his spear; though severely wounded, Adion was able to escape.
+Salazar then went to the grounds of the sitio's school, where he stabbed Manuel Adion in the back with the spear; Adion was able to escape with a perforated left lung and survived following emergency treatment.
 Salazar then chased two other men, Pablo Páz and Severino Adion, and threw his spear at them, hitting neither, before trying to enter the schoolhouse.
-The teacher present had already locked and barricaded the schoolhouse's door and windows, and Salazar was unable to force his way in.
-He lastly went to the local chapel and tolled the bell, calling for everybody to come.
-He asked to be killed, but no one dared to obey.
+As the present teacher present had already locked and barricaded the schoolhouse's door and windows, Salazar was unable to force his way in.
+He lastly went to the chapel and tolled the bell, calling for everybody to come and asking to be killed, to no response.

 Eventually, two armed guards and a barrio officer arrived at the scene and persuaded Salazar to surrender.
 They did so by promising that they would shoot and kill him at the wharf, but only after he had signed a piece of paper that was to protect them from repercussions from higher authorities.
 When Salazar lay down his arms and was about to affix his thumbmark on the paper, he was subdued and arrested.

-Aftermath

-On October 24, 1956, Salazar's physical and mental state was examined by the chief of the Puerto Princesa Hospital, who declared him normal and sane.
-After he had pleaded guilty, Salazar was sentenced to death once for each of the 16 murders, as well as multi-year prison sentences for frustrated and attempted murder.
-He was also fined, required to pay the heirs of his victims ₱3,000.

-During his appeal hearing on June 30, 1959, the sentence was retained, but the court found his confession and admission of guilt mitigating, so his conviction for the murders of his wife Máxima and Romana Pacho, as well as of Fortunato Nares, was changed to reclusión perpetua.
-The indemnity payable to his victims' relatives was raised to ₱6,000.